-Hair dye is used by characters in A Song of Ice and Fire to colour their hair and beards, sometimes the colours used can be quite outrageous , such as blue, purple, green, scarletand pink.
+Hair dye is a cosmetic used by characters in A Song of Ice and Fire to colour their hair and beards, sometimes the colours used can be quite outrageous, such as blue, purple, green, scarlet, pink, and orange.

 Some characters who dye their hair